13 min read

 This model is one of the easiest ways to make a passive income stream.
 You can use this model in two ways to generate revenue,

-When a consumer purchases the product/service you are endorsing, you receive a commission - either a percentage or a fixed amount.
+When a consumer purchases the product/service you endorse, you receive a commission – either a percentage or a fixed amount.
 Many e-commerce marketplaces like Etsy and Amazon offer an affiliate program.
 But your digital platform would need high traffic to be eligible for them.

 When you find individuals or other brands to promote your website, they use your link on their digital platform, providing a great way to market your startup.
 This is a great way to market your startup.
 When consumers buy your product/service, a percentage is given as a commission to the promoters.
 Your business should have high traffic to generate a good amount of revenue.